epogrebnyak/justpath/README.md

 justpath --purge-invalid --purge-duplicates
 ```

-Same as above, but more concise:
+Same as above but more concise:

 ```console
 justpath --correct